Iran's Zarif charms Paris with smiles, optimism and a rug

 “Iran must respond in a concrete and verifiable way to the concerns of the international community, because negotiations cannot be indefinite,” Roman Nadal, a foreign ministry official said after Zarif met with his French counterpart Laurent Fabius, the first time an Iranian foreign minister has been received in Paris for four years.

-The talks that begin on Thursday in Geneva aim to end a standoff over the nuclear programme, which Western powers suspect is aimed at developing nuclear weapons, despite Iran’s denials.
+The talks that begin on Thursday in Geneva aim to end a standoff over the nuclear program, which Western powers suspect is aimed at developing nuclear weapons, despite Iran’s denials.

 “RAPPROCHEMENT OF CULTURES”